Momordica Charantia - Bitter Melon or Ampalaya

-Bitter melon which had originated from the Indian subcontinent is a tropical vine, widely grown in Asia for its fruits and leaves and is a member of the gourd family.
+Bitter melon which originated from the Indian subcontinent is a tropical vine, widely grown in Asia for its fruits and leaves and is a member of the gourd family.

 Known as ampalaya in the Philippines, bitter melon is one of those vegetables that's always present and will always be in our vegetable garden.
 Ampalaya or bittermelon is not hard to take care of and although I'm not a fan of the bitterness, it is my first aid when my asthma is up for an attack.
 It is widely cultivated warm weather loving plant for both the leaves and the fruits, ampalaya is an all year round vegetable.
 Although both the cultivated and wild bitter gourds are both edible, some says the wild bitter gourds, ovoid, jagged and has pointed ends are a bit bitter than the cultivated form which is oblong, ribbed and wrinkled textured and pale green in color, known as the Chinese variety.